wlonk/arcadia/rules/spells.rst

 journeyman, you must learn the apprentice.
 At the start of the game, you should know two arts at the apprentice level.

-For details on the arts and spells, see :ref:`Appendix: Spells`.
+For details on the arts and spells, see :ref:`appendix-Spells`.

 Magical tools
 -------------